Yonit Aronowicz

 My favorite place in Paris for seeing great contemporary and classic photography is The Maison Européenne de la Photographie

-Yonit is a museum professional from Israel who has lived and worked in Amsterdam and New York.
-She holds an MA in Museology from the Reinwardt Academy in Amsterdam and a BA in Multidisciplinary Program in the Arts and French Studies from Tel Aviv University.
-Before moving to Paris, she worked as a docent and as a researcher at the Shpilman Institute for Photography in Tel Aviv.
-Previously she had interned as an assistant to the Chief Curator at The Hague Museum of Photography, and worked as a researcher at the Roman Vishniac Archive at the International Center of Photography in New York.
-Yonit is currently pursuing a Ph.D. in Contemporary Art and Visual Culture at Paris Diderot University.
-When not leading a Muse tour you can find Yonit trying to accomplish her never-ending list of 'must see exhibits in Paris' or having a glass of rosé in good company.
+Yonit is a museum professional and art historian whose research focuses on contemporary photography, archival art, and visual culture.
+She holds a Ph.D. in Art and Visual Culture from Paris Cité University, an M.A. in Museology from the Reinwardt Academy in Amsterdam, and a B.A. in Art History and French Studies from Tel Aviv University.
+Before moving to Paris, she worked as a museum educator and curatorial assistant at the Shpilman Institute for Photography in Tel Aviv.
+She has also interned at The Hague Museum of Photography and worked as a researcher at the Roman Vishniac Archive at the International Center of Photography in New York City.
+When not leading a Muse tour, you can find Yonit exploring her list of 'must-see' exhibits in Paris or enjoying a glass of rosé in good company.